-- The Northern Powergrid Group's main subsidiaries, Northern Powergrid (Northeast) Limited and Northern Powergrid (Yorkshire) plc, are stable electricity distribution businesses operating an essential public service and are regulated by the Gas and Electricity Markets Authority ("GEMA").
+- The Northern Powergrid Group's main subsidiaries, Northern Powergrid (Northeast) plc and Northern Powergrid (Yorkshire) plc, are stable electricity distribution businesses operating an essential public service and are regulated by the Gas and Electricity Markets Authority ("GEMA").
 In carrying out its functions, GEMA has a statutory duty under the Electricity Act 1989 to have regard to the need to secure that licence holders are able to finance the activities, which are the subject of obligations under Part 1 of the Electricity Act 1989 (including the obligations imposed by the electricity distribution licence) or by the Utilities Act 2000; - The Northern Powergrid Group is profitable with strong underlying cash flows.
-Northern Powergrid Holdings Company, a company in the Northern Powergrid Group, Northern Powergrid (Northeast) Limited and Northern Powergrid (Yorkshire) plc hold investment grade credit ratings; - The Northern Powergrid Group is financed by long-term borrowings with an average maturity of 12 years and has access to short-term committed borrowing facilities of £192 million provided by Lloyds Bank plc, National Westminster Bank plc and Santander UK plc; - The Northern Powergrid Group plans to issue long-term borrowings within the next 12 months and benefits from strong investment-grade credit ratings which allow access to a range of financing options.
-Recent successful bond issues by the Northern Powergrid Group and by other issuers in the weeks immediately prior to the date of these accounts suggest that the Northern powergrid Group's bonds remain attractive to investors; - The Northern Powergrid Group has prepared forecasts which taking into account reasonable possible changes in trading performance, show that the Northern Powergrid Group has sufficient resources to settle its liabilities as they fall due for at least the 12 months from the date of these accounts.
-The directors have had discussions with the bank who have indicated that they would continue to provide the short-term facilities to the Northern Powergrid Group for the foreseeable future on acceptable terms; and - Consideration was also given to the obligations contained in Northern Powergrid (Northeast) Limited and Northern Powergrid (Yorkshire) plc licences to provide Ofgem with annual certificates, confirming that the directors have a reasonable expectation that the Northern Powergrid Group will have sufficient financial and operational resources available for the continuation of business for a period of at least 12 months.
+Northern Powergrid Holdings Company, a company in the Northern Powergrid Group, Northern Powergrid (Northeast) plc and Northern Powergrid (Yorkshire) plc hold investment grade credit ratings; - The Northern Powergrid Group is financed by long-term borrowings with an average maturity of 25 years and has access to short-term committed borrowing facilities of £242 million provided by Barclays Bank plc, Lloyds Bank plc, HSBC UK Bank plc and Royal Bank of Canada; - The Northern Powergrid Group benefits from strong investment-grade credit ratings which allow access to a range of financing options.
+A successful bond issue by the Northern Powergrid Group in April 2022, demonstrates that the Northern Powergrid Group's bonds remain attractive to investors and there is an active market with strong appetite to invest; - The Northern Powergrid Group has prepared forecasts which taking into account reasonable possible changes in trading performance, show that the Northern Powergrid Group has sufficient resources to settle its liabilities as they fall due for at least the 12 months from the date of these accounts.
+The directors have had discussions with the bank who have indicated that they would continue to provide the short-term facilities to the Northern Powergrid Group for the foreseeable future on acceptable terms; and - Consideration was also given to the obligations contained in Northern Powergrid (Northeast) plc and Northern Powergrid (Yorkshire) plc licences to provide Ofgem with annual certificates, confirming that the directors have a reasonable expectation that the Northern Powergrid Group will have sufficient financial and operational resources available for the continuation of business for a period of at least 12 months.
 The board determined any material variations to the assumptions used when providing those certificates were unlikely within the eight-year period or beyond.

-Consequently, after making enquiries, including detailed considerations of the impact of the coronavirus pandemic, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-Despite the Company's net liability position, a letter of support was received from Northern Powergrid Holdings Company.
+Consequently, after making enquiries, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+As the Company is in a net liability position, a letter of support was received from Northern Powergrid Holdings Company.
 Accordingly, they continue to adopt the going concern basis in preparing the annual report and financial statements.

-Statement as to disclosure of information to auditor
+Statement as to disclosure of information to the auditor